- Self-sampling and self-testing are new options for taking an HIV test.

 It used to be illegal to sell or advertise HIV self-testing kits in the UK – HIV testing equipment could only be sold to medical professionals.
 These restrictions were lifted in April 2014.
 Testing kits designed to be used by members of the public can now be sold, if the kit carries a CE mark to show it meets European performance and safety requirements.

-At present, two CE marked tests are available: the INSTI HIV Self Test and the BioSure HIV Self Test.
-Both devices involve using a safety lancet to produce a drop of blood from a finger and applying the blood to the test device.
-The result can be read instantly (INSTI) or after 15 minutes (BioSure).
-Studies suggest that both tests are very accurate, except for cases of recent infection.
-Both tests are sold for £29.95 through the manufacturers’ websites: INSTI and BioSure.
+At present, three CE marked tests are available: the INSTI HIV Self Test, the BioSure HIV Self Test and the Simplitude ByMe HIV Self Test.
+Each device involves using a safety lancet to produce a drop of blood from a finger and applying the blood to the test device.
+The result can be read instantly (INSTI) or after 15 minutes (BioSure and Simplitude ByMe).
+Studies suggest that the tests are very accurate, except for cases of recent infection.
+They are sold for around £30 through the manufacturers’ websites: INSTI, BioSure and Simplitude ByMe.

 In the United States, one HIV self-testing kit has been licensed by regulators and approved for sale.
 In the future, its manufacturer may take the necessary steps so that it can be sold in the UK.
 The OraQuick In-Home HIV Test tests a sample of moisture from the mouth, and gives results in 20 minutes.
 It isn’t quite as reliable as the tests used by medical professionals – in a study it gave an accurate result to 93% of people who had HIV and 99.9% of people who did not have HIV.